Sometimes it feels like there’s a lot of negative press surrounding getting older.

 For this reason they’re incredibly popular for individuals with injuries, illness or limited mobility in later life.

-Electric chairs for the elderly and riser recliner chairs tend to take comfort one step further – offering additional benefits such as rise and recline mechanisms, heated massage pads and foot rests to help you to easily get up and sit down when you need to, and relax in complete comfort without exacerbating existing injuries or pressure points.
+Electric chairs for the elderly and a riser recliner chair tend to take comfort one step further – offering additional benefits such as rise and recline mechanisms, heated massage pads and foot rests to help you to easily get up and sit down when you need to, and relax in complete comfort without exacerbating existing injuries or pressure points.

 Riser recliners are essentially very comfy, large frame and sometimes cheap armchairs that feature mechanical or electrical equipment that can change their shape and adjust their composition to suit you.
 All vary in style and capability.

 For instance, riser chairs aid sitting down and standing up by gently and slowly lifting you upwards.
 Mobility furniture can be life changing – as it can make simple everyday tasks such as getting up and down, or getting in and out of bed in the morning and evening much easier and less painful.